AdobeDocs/marketo-measure.en/help/marketing-spend/spend-management/spend-management-methods.md

 **1 API Connected Accounts**

 Any Ad Account that you have connected to [!DNL Marketo Measure] through an API has its spend automatically pulled into [!DNL Marketo Measure] for ROI reporting.
 To check which accounts you have connected and therefore pulling in spend, go to your [!DNL Marketo Measure] App and select the [!UICONTROL Connections] tab under the [!UICONTROL Integrations] section.
-For more details on how to set up your API connections review [Integrated Ad Platforms](/help/api-connections/utilizing-marketo-measures-api-connections/integrated-ad-platforms.md#how-to-connect-ad-platforms).
+For more details about setting up your API connections, review [Integrated Ad Platforms](/help/api-connections/utilizing-marketo-measures-api-connections/integrated-ad-platforms.md#how-to-connect-ad-platforms).

 **2 CRM Campaign Cost Sync**